-When I dreamed of breastfeeding my first baby, I had no idea how to picture placing baby at my breast.
+When I dreamed of breastfeeding a newborn, I had no idea how to picture nursing a newborn baby.
 I had zero exposure to other breastfeeding Moms: My Mom didn’t breastfeed, neither did hers and I personally didn’t know anyone who did.
 I did the next best thing.
-I read books, articles online and was determined to learn everything I could before he arrived.
+I read books about breastfeeding, articles online and was determined to learn everything I could about breastfeeding a newborn before he arrived.
 I looked forward to nursing my baby and providing liquid gold to the most precious being on earth.
 How hard could it be?

 When I was discharged home, I was exhausted and in pain.
 Despite the fact that my nipples were sore, cracked and occasionally bleeding; I did not use the formula packed into my go-home formula marketing pack from the hospital.
 I called my sister in law for advice.
 She told me to nurse constantly to increase supply and I stuck with straight breastfeeding.
 I looked forward to placing baby in his bassinet and getting some much needed rest.
 However, rest was not waiting for me at home.
 My baby fussed and cried every time I tried to put him down, he nursed constantly and I cried.
 I bawled.
 My Mom offered to give my son formula so I could rest.
 The thought tormented me and I could not turn baby over to something I despised.
 I endured.
 Just one more week, I kept telling myself.
 Just one more week.